-If we’re going to achieve a zero emissions future, it’s vital the Scottish Government’s new Climate Change Bill includes some bold new targets.
+If we’re going to achieve a zero emissions future, it’s vital the Scottish Government’s Climate Change Bill included some bold new targets.

-Stop Climate Chaos Scotland is calling for Scotland to set new targets to achieve a 77% reduction in our greenhouse gas emissions by 2030 and zero greenhouse gas emissions by 2050 at the latest.
+Stop Climate Chaos Scotland call for Scotland to set new targets to achieve a 80% reduction in our greenhouse gas emissions by 2030 and zero greenhouse gas emissions by 2045 or earlier.